-Date
+Month Day

-Application closing date (fall) 5/1
+Application closing date (fall)

-Priority Date 3/1
+Priority Date

-Yes No C15 Are first-time, first-year students acco epted for terms other than the fall? Х C16 Notification to applicants of admission on decision sent (fill in one only) Date On a rolling basis beginning (date): By (date): Other: X 1/2 ] C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: X 5/1 2 - weeks if notified then - reafte Deadline for housing deposit (MMDD): Amount of housing deposit: \$150.00 Refundable if student does not enroll?
-Yes, in full Yes, in part No X ] C18 Deferred admission Does your institution allow students to p ostpone enrollment after admission?
-Yes No If yes, maximum period of postponemer - C19 Early admission of high school stude Vac No Does your institution allow high school s time, first-year students one year or mor Yes No X C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and E arly Action Plans C21 Early Decision V M- Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
-Yes X If "yes," please complete the following: First or only early decision plan closing of First or only early decision plan notification Other early decision plan closing date Other early decision plan notification date - - - For the Fall 2022 entering class: Number of early decision applications re Number of applicants admitted under ea Please provide significant details about ırly decision plan - - not have to commit to attending your college?
+C15.
+Are first-time, first-year students accepted for terms other than the fall?
+Yes No

+C16.Notification to applicants of admission decision sent (fill in one only)

+Month Day

+□ On a rolling basis beginning (date):

+□ By (date):

+Other:

+C17.
+Reply policy for admitted applicants (fill in one only)

+Month Day

+□ Must reply by (date):

+$\Box$ No set date

+☐ Must reply by May 1 st or within wee eks if notified thereafter

+□ Other:

+Month Day

+Deadline for housing deposit:

+Amount of housing deposit:

+Refundable if student does not enroll?

+□ Yes, in full

+□ Yes, in part

+🗆 No

+C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission?

+□ Yes □ No If yes, maximum period of postponement:

+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?

+C20.
+Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?

+If "yes," please complete the following: Month Day First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2024 entering class: Number of early decision applications received by ye our institutio ו: Number of applicants admitted under early decisior n plan:

+Please provide significant details about your early decision plan:

-C22 Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?